IIIF/cookbook-recipes/recipe/0154-geo-extension/index.md

 ### Example
-TBD - The Manifest is of an image of a statue.
-The map shows the location of the statue at the institution where it is currently hosted.
+TBD - The Manifest is of an image of the Laocöon statue by Giovanni Battista Foggini, and the map shows the location of the Getty Center where it is currently displayed.
 The Manifest below contains one Canvas with a photograph painted onto it.
-The Manifest contains the `navPlace` property which stores geographic information ascertained from the photograph. `navPlace` contains GeoJSON-LD, which is supported by a number of open source mapping systems.
-A client can parse GeoJSON features from `navPlace` and pass the features into a web map resulting in rendered geometric shapes on a world map.
+The `navPlace` property in the Manifest stores geographic information from the photograph. `navPlace` contains GeoJSON-LD, and a client can parse GeoJSON features from `navPlace`.
+These GeoJSON features are rendered in geometric shapes by a web-based map platform.
 Often, data from the resource such as an image URL, label or description is connected with those shapes via [`properties`](https://tools.ietf.org/html/rfc7946#section-3.2) in GeoJSON.
 Web maps typically offer built in display functionality for metadata contained in `properties`.

 {% include manifest_links.html viewers="" manifest="manifest.json" %}